-Marie Kondo Came For Your Stuff; Bea Johnson Is Coming For Your Garbage
+Marie Kondo Came For Your Stuff; Bea Johnson Is Coming For Your Rubbish

-A zero waste lifestyle could mean fitting a year's worth of trash into a jar.
+A zero waste lifestyle could mean fitting a year's worth of rubbish into a jar.
 Bea Johnson can show you how.

 Bea Johnson isn’t a New Yorker, but you could be forgiven for mistaking her for one.
 Sitting in the lobby of 1 Hotel Central Park, she’s in head to toe black: black top, black skirt over black leggings, black stiletto boots.
 A chunky metal necklace interrupts the monochrome, and a black beret perches on her auburn hair.
 As we admire the serene, plant-filled décor of the $400-a-night hotel, she ticks off some of its ecologically sound features — refillable tanks for shampoo and conditioner, a chalkboard to scribble notes on instead of wasteful paper pads, a timer in the shower to encourage people to save water.
 She shows me the wooden key, but then observes with dismay that it comes in a disposable cardboard sleeve.